ohmae/touch-icon-extractor/README.md

 Versions below 0.9.1 were distributed with jCenter.
 However, jCenter will close and old versions are not migrated to mavenCentral.
-If you need an older version, please use the Github Pages repository.
+If you need an older version, please use the GitHub Pages repository.

 ```gradle
 repositories {